RepEquity/Bang/README.md

 - Copy files to new theme folder
 	- do not copy the directory so we don't accidentally bring over the git repo
+-  Rename "host" and "proxy" in the gulp browserSync task to your dev URL
 -  You will need Node, Gulp, and Bundler
 -  From the command line, cd into your new theme folder
 -  Run "bundle install"